Skip to content

 Loss & Training

-This is an analytical study involving no training.
-All evaluations are conducted on pretrained or fine-tuned models.
-Scores are computed via forward passes over 100 FineWeb-Edu training samples (randomly truncated to 10–3000 tokens) or MMLU evaluation samples.
-Standardized evaluation uses lm-evaluation-harness.
+This is an analytical work and does not involve training.
+All evaluations are based on pretrained or fine-tuned models.
+Scores are calculated via forward passes on 100 FineWeb-Edu samples or MMLU evaluation samples.
+Standardized evaluation is performed using lm-evaluation-harness.

 Key Experimental Results